Who We Are

 We're actively involved in the community, providing services including:

-- Hotlines, accessible by telephone, email or drop-in.
+- Help Lines, accessible by telephone, email or drop-in.

-- Monthly Tips and Events email providing timely gardening best practices and a list of upcoming classes, library talks and events where UC Master Gardeners will be presenting.
+- A monthly email providing timely gardening best practices and a list of upcoming classes and events where we'll be presenting.
 Interested in receiving it via email?
-You can sign up online!
+Sign up online!